kanavmittal314/verification-lab-berkeley/mealy.md

 ## Instructions

 Given a Verilog implementation of the Mealy FIFO FSM, write a comprehensive set of assertions that verify the state transitions, output, and interface protocol as outlined in the pre-lab document.
+It may be a good idea to write one assertion per row in the tables above.

 <!-- Add Mealy-specific assertion examples here if available -->